Umberto II of Italy: Outing and appointment as regent

 A few days later, on 19 April 1944, Umberto in an interview with The Times complained that the ACC was too liberal in giving Italians too much freedom, as the commissioners "seemed to expect the Italian people to run before they could walk".
 In the same interview, Umberto demanded the ACC censor the Italian press to end the criticism of the Royal Family, and claimed he had no choice but to support Mussolini because otherwise he would have been disinherited.
 Finally, Umberto made the controversial statement that Mussolini "at first had the full support of the nation" in bringing Italy into the war in June 1940.
 Victor Emmanuel III had only signed the declarations of war because "there was no sign that the nation wanted it otherwise.
 No single voice was raised in protest.
 No demand was made for summoning parliament".
 The interview with The Times caused a storm of controversy in Italy, with many Italians objecting to Umberto's claim that the responsibility for Italy entering the war rested with ordinary Italians and his apparent ignorance of the difficulties of holding public protests under the Fascist regime in 1940.
 Sforza wrote in his diary of his belief that Victor Emmanuel, "that little monster", had put Umberto up to the interview to discredit his son.
 Croce wrote:"The Prince of Piedmont for twenty-two years has never shown any sign of acting independently of his father.
 Now he is simply repeating his father's arguments.
 He chooses to do this at the very moment when, having been designated lieutenant of the kingdom, he ought to be overcoming doubt and distrust as I personally hoped he would succeed in doing.
 To me it seems unworthy to try to unload the blame and errors of royalty on the people.
-I, an old monarchist, am therefore specially grieved when I see the monarchs themselves working to discredit the monarchy".
+I, an old monarchist, am therefore especially grieved when I see the monarchs themselves working to discredit the monarchy".
 Various Italian politicians had attempted to persuade the Allies to revise the armistice of 1943 in Italy's favour because there was a difference between the Fascist regime and the Italian people.
 Umberto's statement that the House of Savoy bore no responsibility when he asserted that the Italian people had been of one mind with Mussolini in June 1940, was widely seen as weakening the case for revising the armistice.